Writing, Editing & Proofreading

 Below, you’ll see a chart of rates, as recommended by the Canadian Editor’s Association.

-The top line is our own—our sample rate, which is free.
-Yes, you read that right … one page, the equivalent of 250 words, edited for free.
+The top line is ours—our sample rate, and it’s free.
+Yes, you read that right … 500 words, edited for free.

-Following that, should you decide to hire Tracey, the agreed upon rates will apply.
+Following that, should you decide to hire Tracey, we’ll discuss the rate for the work that remains.

 Editing Rate Guidelines

-As is explained so perfectly on the Canadian Editor’s Association website, “if you would expect to pay an editor $60,000 a year, you should expect to pay a freelance editor about $60 an hour.”
+As explained on the Canadian Editor’s Association website, “if you would expect to pay an editor $60,000 a year, you should expect to pay a freelance editor about $60 an hour.”

-The following table reflects that approach, though we may also negotiate a flat rate on a per project basis.
+The following table reflects that approach, though we can also negotiate a flat rate on a per project basis.

 Remember, this is meant to be a guideline and, as a quick FYI, we calculate what it would cost for ten pages—to give you a rough idea of cost.